pfdubois/BridgeBidding/source/AdvancedCB.rst

-Two-way New Minor Forcing (TWNMF), also called Two-Way Checkback Stayman, distinguishes invitational vs. game-forcing hands by using both 2♣ and 2♦ as artificial and is universally used amongst experts instead of NMF.
+Two-way New Minor Forcing (TWNMF), also called Two-Way Checkback Stayman, distinguishes invitational vs. game-forcing hands by using both 2♣ and 2♦ as artificial and is universally used among experts instead of NMF.

 XYZ extends the idea of TWNMF to the case of the opener's rebid being 1♠, and is so-named because the auction has begun 1x – 1y – 1z.
 Since it is identical to